Homemade Thai Peanut Sauce

 - ⅓ cup creamy peanut butter

-- ⅓ cup coconut milk
+- ⅓ cup light coconut milk

 - ½ cup water

-- 1 tablespoon low sodium soy sauce
+- 1 tablespoon low-sodium soy sauce or tamari*

-- 1 tablespoon honey
+- 1 tablespoon honey or pure maple syrup**

 - 1 teaspoon rice vinegar

-- 1 ½ teaspoons freshly grated ginger
+- 1 ½ teaspoons grated fresh ginger

 - 1 clove garlic, minced